hertze/PoserFrames/README.md

 5. **border_thickness_45**: Border width in % for 4x5; initially set to 1.5.

-6. **offset_factor**: How much offset is allowed for 35mm and 67, where 0 is none, 0.5 is medium and 1 is maximum.
+6. **offset_factor**: How much offset is allowed, where 0 is none, 0.5 is medium and 1 is maximum.

 7. **edge_odds**: The odds of getting a 35mm or 67 frame scanned right to the edge.
 1 is certain, 2 is 50% probable and 10 is 10% probable.